-The psak of HaGaon Rav Elyashiv pertaining to mechiras chametz and a heter iska was that the documents should all be legally acceptable and that one should not be able to have them pronounced null and void in court.
+The psak of HaGaon Rav Elyashiv pertaining to mechiras chametz and a heter iska was that the documents should all be legally acceptable and that one should not be able to void them in court.
 Same is with the din for kinyanim in halacha regarding ownership of land: In order for the kinyan to be complete, one must ensure the legalities are in order as well.

-When dealing with ILA, the meaning is a long term lease, not complete ownership.
+When dealing with ILA, you’re obtaining a long term lease, not complete ownership.

-When it comes to ILA residential lands, there might be a side to consider it buying rather then leasing, yet an agricultural land is considered on a lower level for 3 main reasons:
+When it comes to ILA residential lands, there might be a way to consider it buying rather than leasing, yet an agricultural land, such as this, is considered on a "lower level" for 3 main reasons:

 - In order to really sell and give over the full rights of ownership, you need a special waiver by the ILA.